Ignacio Hernando de Larramendi y Montiano: Early politics

-Following the demise of Academia in the mid-1940s, there were no official or semi-official Carlist structure in Madrid after internal political and dynastical fragmentation contributed to the dissolution of the movement.
-During this period, Larramendi, influenced by Elías de Tejada and own father, tended to favor Dom Duarte and the Braganzas as the most legitimate candidates to the throne, though in the early 1950s he had already converted to support the Borbón-Parmas.
-Following a brief and moderately successful launch of his own publishing house in 1951, the traditionalist-leaning Editorial Cálamo, in the early 1950s he became known in the movement as a young, vehemently anti-Francoist and dynastically loyal militant.
-He was counted among intransigent followers of the official Carlist leader Manuel Fal Conde, the so-called Falcondistas, though did not rise to top layers of the movement.
-During the first royal presentation of the claimant Don Javier in Barcelona in 1952 he was not listed among those attending, though his father's position among those co-engineering the launch of Don Javier's campaign, helped him enter Carlist ruling circles of the era.
+Following the demise of the Academia in the mid-1940s, internal political and dynastical fragmentation contributed to the dissolution of the Carlist movement, resulting in there being no official or semi-official Carlist structure in Madrid.
+Influenced by Elías de Tejada and own father, Larramendi tended to favor Dom Duarte and the Braganzas as the most legitimate candidates to the throne during this period.
+But following the moderately successful launch of his own publishing house in 1951 – the Traditionalist-leaning Editorial Cálamo – in the early 1950s he converted to supporting the Borbón-Parmas and became known in the movement as a young, vehement anti-Francoist and a dynastically loyal militant.
+As such, he was counted among the intransigent followers of the official Carlist leader Manuel Fal Conde – the so-called Falcondistas – although he did not rise to the top layers of the movement, as demonstrated by him not being listed among those attending the first royal presentation of the claimant Don Javier in Barcelona in 1952.

-In the mid-1950s Larramendi was considered a member of "duros" or "guipúzcoanos", an internal faction grumbling at official party line as yielding versus Franco; others consider him member of the "intellectuals" faction, also opposed to the "integrist" group of Fal.
-As internal crisis climaxed, in the mid-1950s Fal was forced into resignation and Vasco-Navarros suggested that Larramendi be appointed to Secretariado Político, a freshly created body supposed to assist a new leader, José María Valiente.
-The plan was to push hard with the royal claim of Don Javier, but it backfired.
-The new party executive was dominated by supporters of replacing intransigence with a collaborationist offer to Franco.
-When the new Secretariat addressed Falange with proposal of a joint action, Larramendi resigned.
-His career in the executive ended after just a few months.
+However, his father's position among those engineering the launch of Don Javier's campaign helped Larramendi enter the Carlist ruling circles of the era.
+In the mid-1950s he was considered a member of the "duros" or "guipúzcoanos", an internal faction grumbling at the official party line as constituting a yielding to Franco, although he was also considered a member of the "intellectuals" faction and hence opposed to the "integrist" group of Manuel Fal Conde.
+As the Carlist internal crisis came to a climax in the mid-1950s, Fal was forced to resign and Vasco-Navarros suggested that Larramendi be appointed to the Secretariado Político, a freshly created body supposed to assist the new leader José María Valiente.
+The plan was to push hard with Don Javier's royal claim, but the new party executive was dominated by supporters of a less intransigent collaborationist offer to Franco, and the plan backfired.
+When the new Secretariat presented the Francoist Falange with a proposal for joint action, Larramendi resigned, his career in the executive thus ending after just a few months.